 - kidney failure

-- sedentary lifestyle (lack of mobility)
+- sedentary lifestyle or lack of mobility

-disease caused by the bacterium Mycobacterium tuberculosis which normally attacks the lungs)
+disease caused by the bacterium Mycobacterium tuberculosis

-- kidney transplant
+- a kidney transplant

-- taking thiazide diuretics
+- the use of thiazide diuretics

 - certain kinds of tumors

-- overdose of vitamin D
+- an overdose of vitamin D

 Your doctor will discuss your results with you.
 They’ll also help